Savage Rifts Vampire Defenses

 - Vampires have Fast Regeneration — a Vigor roll every round to heal, even from Incapacitation

 Holy Symbol: As a Touch Attack (+2 to hit), it does 3d4 damage and the vampire must check Fear.
 The person wielding it doesn't have to be of that faith.
 Fast Regeneration can heal this.
 Cannot destroy the vampire.
-(See also Other Things That Affect Vampires below.)
+(See also Other Vampire Drawbacks below.)

 Holy Water: A successful roll against Faith skill (for a holy religion) can bless water as an action.
 It does 1d10 (squirt gun, bucket), 2d10 (hose, super-soaker), or 3d10 (fire hose) damage.
+TW "water gun" weapons automatically bless their water and do the listed damage to vampires.
 They cannot regenerate this damage and this can destroy the vampire.

 - Yes: Refer to that entry instead.
 (Exception: A "sunlight" Trapping on light does no damage, but vampires cannot enter the area or must leave it.)

-- No: The power does half effect.
+- No: Does half damage — and any other negative effect is halved, if that would make sense.
 Fast Regeneration can heal this.
 Cannot destroy the vampire.

 Silver Object (non-weapon): As a Touch Attach (+2 to hit), it does 3d4 damage.
 Fast Regeneration can heal this.
 Cannot destroy the vampire.